AbdullahAlsaaedi/maybeAbdullah/README.md

 this is the place where i save my projects, challenges, exercises, and random shit at

-im currently learning JavaScript, HTML5 and CSS3, i aspire to become a back-end dev and make really cool stuff
+im currently learning JavaScript, HTML5 and CSS3, i aspire to become a back-end dev to build really fancy cool stuff :3

 thats its, have a nice day <3